phonedude/cs533-f23/assignments/Arcand/3/README.md

 New, single table with 97 rows:
 Each row has for columns: host, the status code, the number of cookies
+Instruction: The terminating status codes for each site.
+Note this is the final status code, not the 301s, 302, etc. that you may encounter on your way to the final status code.
+More on that below.
+For each site, the number of different cookies that are set.
+Keep in mind that each HTTP reponse can have multiple "Set-Cookie:" headers.

+Instruction 2: For each site, the number of different cookies that are set.
 | host                   | status code | number of cookies |
 | ---------------------- | ----------- | ----------------- |
 | abc.net.au             | 200         | 3                 |